Overcoming Your Midafternoon Energy Slump

 A good way to fight off tiredness during that midafternoon energy lag is to do some

-stretches or take a quick walk around the building or parking lot.
-It will get the
+stretches or take a quick walk around the block.
+It will get the blood flowing.
+It